NimaBavar/NImaBavar/docs/README.md

 **GREETINGS,**

 **My name is Nima, also known as KhodeNima.
-I am a motivated 13-year-old individual with a strong passion for software engineering.
+I am a motivated 13-year-old individual with a strong passion for software engineering and cybersecurity.
 My ultimate goal is to excel in this field and pursue  higher education at esteemed universities abroad, as my home country doesn't provide adequate opportunities for computer science and engineering.**

 **My daily routine revolves around three main activities: coding, eating, and resting.
 These activities form the core of my focus and determination.
 I firmly believe in turning my dreams  into reality and maintaining unwavering dedication.**